Sleep Disorder Medications (cont.)

 - Anti-Parkinson drugs

-These drugs may be used to treat conditions that contribute to sleep disruption such as restless legs syndrome.
+These drugs may be used to treat conditions that contribute towards sleep disruption such as restless legs syndrome, nocturnal eating syndrome, periodic limb movement disorder, and insomnia related to bipolar disorder.

 Get tips for better sleep.